 From the Colors tab within the app, simply tap the ‘+’ button and point the camera towards the object or scenery you wish to capture.
 You will see that the app is already working at finding popular colours.
 Once you’re happy with your arrangement, take the photo and refine it further.

-You can proceed to save your captured colours to a library, picking them back up and using them in other Adobe tools.
+You can proceed to save your captured colours to a library (such as a top cloud storage platform), picking them back up and using them in other Adobe tools.

 02. Identify fonts